conda/conda-libmamba-solver/docs/dev-setup.md

-# How to setup your development environment
+# How to set up your development environment

 ## With `conda/conda` Docker images